JamesClonk/backman/README.md

 ## Usage

-1. pick a Cloud Foundry provider
+1. pick a Cloud Foundry provider.
    I'd suggest the [Swisscom AppCloud](https://developer.swisscom.com/)
 2. create a service instance of an S3-compatible object storage
 3. modify the provided `manifest.yml`, specify your service instance(s)